501C3 ORGANIZATION

 2006

-• HomeAid Atlanta, the non-profit arm of the Atlanta Home Builders Association, completes renovation of all 16 units.
+• HomeAid Atlanta (the nonprofit affiliate of the Atlanta Home Builders Association) completed renovations on all 16 apartment units.

-• In June, The Drake House doors open to families experiencing homelessness.
+• In June, The Drake House officially opened its doors to families experiencing homelessness.

-• The Board of Directors approves the purchase of The Drake Center to house the professional staff, food pantry, laundry facilities, classrooms, computer lab, and library.
+• The Board of Directors approved purchasing The Drake Center — a dedicated facility for administrative staff, food pantry, laundry, classrooms, a computer lab, and a library.

 2008

-• Capital Campaign begins to pay off mortgage for the apartments and The Drake Center.
+• Launched a Capital Campaign aimed at paying off the mortgages on both the 16-unit apartment complex and The Drake Center.

 2011